StefRuseva88/unit-tests-mocks/README.md

 # Unit-Testing-and-Mocking
-## This is a test project for SoftUni QA Back-End Test technologies - January/2024 @ course.
+## This is a test project for Back-End Tehnologies January 2024 Course @ SoftUni
+---

 ### Project Description
 This repository contains a series of test projects aimed at demonstrating key concepts and techniques in back-end test automation.
 The focus is on unit testing, decoupling, and mocking using the Moq framework in C#.
 This project is part of the SoftUni QA Back-End Test Technologies course, designed to equip students with the necessary skills to effectively test back-end systems.